 - Even though many storms result in flooding, this weather condition is usually not included in homeowner policies.
 You can get flood insurance through the New York Property Insurance Underwriting Association.
 They will ask you where your home is located and how close it is to a fire hydrant and the fire station.

-- You should check with your insurance agent to see if your home is covered for wind damage.
+- You should check with your New York home insurance agent to see if your home is covered for wind damage.
 With more and more hurricanes running along the coast line, it would be a good idea to make sure you have coverage for this.

 - Earthquakes are not common in New York but they could occur so you may want to include this coverage in your policy.
 It would be better to have this coverage and not need it than to not have it and end up paying out of your own pocket.